-Many people are interested in the health benefits of food supplements.
-Some people like these things because they are usually less expensive than medications.
-Others like them because they can be purchased without a prescription.
-One of the biggest reasons for their popularity is that many people believe that all-natural plant substances are safe.
+Surveys show that 77% of Americans use food supplements.
+Some people see them as a low-cost alternative to medications.
+Others prefer a product they can purchase without a prescription.
+One of the biggest reasons for their popularity is their perceived safety.
+Many people believe that all natural plant substances are safe.

 - Curare- This is a poison that affects the nerves.
 Amazon tribes used to extract it from several jungle plants.
 It was used to form a paste for dart guns.
 Curare paste causes muscle paralysis.